Kicker22/PulseCheck/additionalReadme/techStack.md

-## PulseCheck Tech Stack
+# PulseCheck Tech Stack

-PulseCheck is a real-time, scoreless, natural-language patient feedback platform built to reflect the emotional truth of care, tied directly to providers and clinical encounters.
+**PulseCheck** is a real-time, natural-language patient feedback platform designed to reflect the emotional truth of care.
+Feedback is attributed directly to providers and tied to clinical encounters, enabling meaningful insights for staff, and leadership.

-This document outlines the technology stack and architectural decisions behind the MVP version.
+This document outlines the current technology stack and architectural decisions for the MVP version.

 ---